SoravsHeyGen

 💡 Analysis

-To be fair, Heavy usage: Sora scales better for general use at volume.
+To be fair, Heavy usage: Sora scales better for OpenAI's groundbreaking text‑to‑video model capable of minute‑long realistic clips, which I noticed during testing. at volume.

 ⚖️ Verdict